Greenberg & Lieberman: John B. Anderson

-John B. Anderson, a graduate of the University of Illinois (1946) and Harvard University (1949), has had an illustrious career in law and politics.
+John B. Anderson, a graduate of the University of Illinois (1946) and Harvard University (1949), has had a notable career in law and politics.
 First elected to the U.S. House of Representatives in 1960, he has served ten terms as congressman.
 He was a presidential candidate during the 1980 presidential election for the Republican Party with 7 percent of the vote and was considered as a possible candidate for the 2000 presidential election for the Reform Party.
 He joined Greenberg & Lieberman when it was established in 1996.
 Anderson has also lectured for many years as a visiting professor at universities such as Stanford University, Duke University, University of Illinois College of Law, Brandeis University, Bryn Mawr College, Oregon State University, University of Massachusetts Amherst, and Nova Southeastern University.

 Phillip S. Corwin

 Phillip S. Corwin, a graduate of Cornell University and Boston College Law School is an expert in the law of electronic commerce and intellectual property and has considerable experience with financial services and cutting edge technology firms and knowledge of Internet law and IP litigation.
 He has served as Director and Counsel of Operations, Retail Banking, and Risk Management for the American Bankers Association and Legislative Counsel to the Independent Bankers Association of America.
 An employee of the United States Senate from 1976 to 1981, he was a principal spokesman for the American Bankers Association and has been invited to appear on numerous national television programs.
 He joined Greenberg & Lieberman in March 2011.
 An active member of the American Bar Association, he has also served as Chairman of the Business Law Section's Committee on Legislation and Washington Liaison for the Science and Technology Section, amongst others.